18 Amazing Stage 2 Baby Food Purees

 18 Amazing Stage 2 Baby Food Recipes that will rock your baby’s taste buds!
-These colorful homemade combination purees are full of flavor, nutrients and are a fun way for baby to experience the wonderful world of food, one which they will never forget.
+These colorful homemade combination purees are full of flavor, and nutrients and are a fun way for your baby to experience the wonderful world of food, one which they will never forget.
 It’s going to be a foodie trip of a lifetime, so pack baby’s spoon and away we go!
-Great 6+ month baby food, or stage 2 baby food.
+Great 6+ month baby food, or Stage Two Baby Food.

 Now that your baby has made their way through some or all of these delicious stage one purees, they can now move on to the more exciting world of combination purees (or stage two purees)!